Life As a Patient Representative

-Position Description Assist patients in obtaining services, understanding policies and making health care decisions.
+Job Description & Duties Assist patients in obtaining services, understanding policies and making health care decisions.

 - Maintain knowledge of community services and resources available to patients.

-When polled, Patient Representatives say the following skills are most frequently used in their jobs:
+Patient Representatives state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.